jonathandewitt-dev/react-shadow-scope/README.md

 Traditional global CSS risks naming collisions, specificity conflicts, and unwanted style inheritance.
 Modern tools have been designed to solve these problems by using simulated encapsulation, but nothing can protect from inherited styles except for shadow DOM.

 This package does *not* burden you with all the boilerplate around shadow DOM, nor force you to use web components.
 Did you know you can attach a shadow root to regular elements, like a `<div>`?
-That's exactly what `react-shadow-scope` does behind the curtain.
+That's essentially what `react-shadow-scope` does behind the curtain.

 > If you're fond of Tailwind, just pass it to each scope.
 Using Tailwind globally risks naming collisions with other utility classes.
 This can be especially important for library authors.